-For more information about MQL, see Introduction to Monitoring Query Language.
+For more information about MQL, see Monitoring Query Language overview.

 Line and bar charts

 Line charts, stacked bar charts, and stacked line charts, which are designed to display scalar data, can't display distribution values.
 To display a metric with a distribution value with one of these chart types, you must convert the histogram values into scalar values.
-For example, you could compute the sum of the values in the histogram or you could select a percentile.
+For example, you can set the aggregation options to compute the mean of the values in the histogram or to compute a percentile.